Pi-hole is a network-level ad-blocking tool that allows you to filter ads and trackers across your entire local network.

 Accessing the Web Interface

-Once Pi-hole is installed, you can access its web interface to manage settings and monitor traffic.
+Once Pi-hole is installed, we can access its web interface to manage configuration and monitor traffic.

-Open your web browser and go to the IP address of your Raspberry Pi.
+Open your web browser and go to your Raspberry Pi’s IP address.

 Log in with the admin password provided during installation.
-Here you can view statistics about blocked requests, manage blocklists, and configure other advanced options.
+Here you can view statistics on blocked requests, manage blocklists, and configure other advanced options.

 sudo nano /etc/lighttpd/lighttpd.config

-Once you log in, you will see the main Dashboard, a graphical user interface that provides an overview and detailed view of the system’s operation and performance.
+Once logged in, you’ll see the main Dashboard, a graphical user interface that provides a detailed overview of the system’s operation and performance.

 In the Pi-hole web interface, you can adjust advanced settings such as:

-• Blocklists: Add or remove lists of domains to block.
+- Blocklists: Add or remove domain lists to block.

 Configuring Devices to Use Pi-hole

-For Pi-hole to filter network traffic, you need to configure all your devices to use the Raspberry Pi as their DNS server.
+For Pi-hole to filter network traffic, we need to configure all your devices to use the Raspberry Pi as their DNS server.
 You can do this in two ways:

 DNS Configuration on the Router

-The normal option is to configure your router to use the IP of the Raspberry Pi as its primary DNS server.
+The normal option is to configure your router to use the Raspberry Pi’s IP as its primary DNS server.
 This will make all devices connected to your network use Pi-hole automatically.

 DNS Configuration on Individual Devices

-The other option is to manually configure each device on your network to use the IP of the Raspberry Pi as its DNS server.
-This is useful if you cannot change the router settings or if you want to test Pi-hole on specific devices.
+The other option is to manually configure each device on your network to use the Raspberry Pi’s IP as its DNS server.
+This is useful if you cannot change the router’s configuration or if you want to test Pi-hole on specific devices.

 Keep Pi-hole updated to benefit from the latest features and security fixes.
 You can update Pi-hole from the web interface or by running: